diskurse/android-stalkerware/README.md

 Firstly training, or providing resources, for people who are on the front lines of working with survivors of domestic abuse to pick up on, and handle, signs of stalkerware infections.
 As I note below a lot of the guides for detecting stalkerware online miss a lot of the obvious tell tale indications, the more informed people in general, and specifically people who have to deal with the direct results of this software, are the better.

 Secondly technical solutions such as ensuring that the various app files are added to virus signature databases and creating network signatures for IDS like Snort.
 Eva Galperin at the EFF has been [working on this as a solution](https://www.wired.co.uk/article/tech-abuse-digital-stalking-eva-galperin-prevent), so far [Kaspersky](https://www.kaspersky.com/blog/stalkerware-spouseware/26292/) has been willing to take the problem as seriously as it deserves.
-This [academic paper](https://www.ipvtechresearch.org/pubs/spyware.pdf) discusses the massive gaps in detection that currently exist and shows that even the most successful antivirus solution tested left much to be desired.
+It is kind of worrying to note that within weeks of this announcement by Kaspersky allegations appeared of them [hiring Black Cube to spy on detractors](https://www.apnews.com/a3144f4ef5ab4588af7aba789e9892ed), this is not a good indication of a trustworthy company.
+To give some background to efficacy of antivirus in general this [academic paper](https://www.ipvtechresearch.org/pubs/spyware.pdf) discusses the massive gaps in detection that currently exist and shows that even the most successful antivirus solution tested left much to be desired.

 Finally, and this I think can be really very successful from a preventative standpoint, the various companies that produce and market stalkerware do so because it is profitable.
 To sell their products they need to accept payments somehow and as the various methods of accepting payments come with restrictive terms of service that tend to frown rather heavily on hacking and domestic violence, drawing attention to the imagery and language used to sell stalkerware should result in their accounts being suspended.
 Many of the people creating and marketing these apps are in countries like Vietnam, China and India, they rely on the essentially untraceable and untaxable flow of dollars that monthly subscriptions to their services bring in, while this cash flows there will always be men willing to fill the demand.